Many businesses still wonder whether it’s worth having a company blog or not.

 As you should know, getting traffic to your website is the first step to leads and conversions.

-To show the benefits of blogging regarding website traffic, let’s start with some statistics.
+Let’s start with some statistics to show the benefits of blogging regarding website traffic.

-795 of the businesses in their sample blogged, 736 didn’t, which means the groups were pretty similar in numbers.
-However, were the numbers so similar concerning marketing results?
+795 of the businesses in their sample were blogging, 736 weren’t, making the groups similar in numbers.
+However, were the numbers similar concerning marketing results?

 Source: HubSpot Blog